-This a simple fictional story narrated by a little boy who’s desperate for winter to end and see nature in its full glory again.
-When Spring arrives and the little boy sees lush green grass, blue singing birds, and red roses, he relates the colours used whilst playing Holi to that found in nature.
-I liked the subliminal message in this book about the importance of appreciating colours that surround us in nature. [picture book, ages 2 and up]
+This is a simple fictional story narrated by a little boy who’s desperate for winter to end and see nature in its full glory again.
+When Spring arrives and the little boy sees lush green grass, blue singing birds, and red roses, he relates the colors used whilst playing Holi to that found in nature.
+I liked the subliminal message in this book about the importance of appreciating the colors that surround us in nature. [picture book, ages 2 and up]

 Rani Celebrates Holi by Anita Badhwar

-If you’re not the kind to enjoy messy play, how do you escape getting covered in colour during Holi?
+If you’re not the kind to enjoy messy play, how do you escape getting covered in color during Holi?
 This is a sweet story of Princess Rani who’s eagerly waiting to celebrate Holi while her elephant Bindi feels quite the contrary.
-Princess Rani comes up a clever idea on how to convince Bindi AND to get cleaned up afterwards too!
+Princess Rani comes up with a clever idea on how to convince Bindi AND to get cleaned up afterward too!
 I liked the use of some Hindi terminology weaved seamlessly throughout the story.